An unconfessable sinful Fior di Lattte gelato serving idea!

 I made mini cups… because we are talking of fats, and fats, and fats… creamy, delicious fats.
 Crispy, seductive fats.

-a dulce de leche icecream recipe
+dulce de leche icecream cups with glazed pancetta

 for the dulce the leche: